hpsetti/DeccanVault/README.md

 - You want a **private alternative** to S3 for small projects or local dev
 - You’re learning how object storage systems are built under the hood
 - You want to run your own storage service on **local hardware** or **cloud VMs**
-- You like ducks 🦆 (and Hyderabad-inspired names 😉)

 ## 🚀 Installation